 You’ll also receive the cost savings and technology advantage of adding your invoices to the provider’s OCR scan volume.
 For instance, outsourcing validation is not cost-effective for most AP teams – they simply don’t process enough documents.
 But when those documents are added to a provider’s already large scan and validation volume, the provider is able to pass on those cost savings to the client.

 Is it better to manage OCR technology internally or externally?

 If you couldn’t already tell, we are not in favor of AP teams managing their OCR technology internally.
 In addition to the cost and resource issues noted above, there are significantly longer startup times associated with in-house OCR setups (16 to 24 months) as compared to outsourced OCR (three to five months) – not to mention the complexity of the change management project that is necessary for successful in-house installation and use.

 Is there any other technology we should be implementing to make the most of OCR?

 When used in conjunction with OCR, AutoVouch™ provides 99.9% clean pre-ERP data.
-AutoVouch leverages AI to eliminate human interaction with complex invoice transaction.
-It uses advanced process automation to perform 2-, 3-, or even 4-way matching with your digitized data before the data is entered in your ERP platform.
+AutoVouch leverages AI to eliminate human interaction with complex invoice transactions.
+It uses advanced process automation to perform 2-, 3-, or even 4-way matching with your digitized data before the data is entered into your ERP platform.
 All transactions that match automatically flow into your ERP system to be scheduled for payment.
 All exceptions are flagged for manual review.

-OCR is a great and necessary asset to your AP processes.
+OCR is a great and necessary asset to your AP automation processes.
 It makes the lives of AP professionals easier, and when used correctly, it can save your team time, money, and resources.
 If used incorrectly, however, the hassle may not be worth the investment.